zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 “Verbiage” (verbiage) refers to a lot of words, too  many words, that are often confusing or unclear.
 It’s a negative way of descri bing, in this case, some sort of official document that has lots of different langua ge that doesn’t make a lot of sense.
 This is something you will often see in a le gal document.
 That’s why we have lawyers – so that they can charge you a lot of  money to tell you what it means.

 In the case of Jogi, the regulations are, according  to him, “convoluted,” or at least the language that the regulations are expressed in is convoluted.
 “Convoluted” (convoluted) means very complicated, very complex, very difficult to understand.
 Jogi is trying to interpret, trying to understand, these regulations to the best of his ability.
-If you say you do something “to the best o f your ability,” you mean you’re doing it as best as you can, as well as you can.
+If you say you do something “to the best of your ability,” you mean you’re doing it as best as you can, as well as you can.

 Deborah says, “Didn’t they tell you what they thoug ht was done wrong when they returned the documents?”
 That is, didn’t the govern ment say where you did this wrong and this wrong and this wrong?
 Jogi says, “Al l I got” – the only thing I received – “was a form letter with no specifics.”
 A  “form (form) letter” is a letter that is written usually by a government agency or a  large company that is sent to a lot of different people with a similar problem.
 I t’s not specifically written for you.
 It’s a letter they use for lots of different people  who have whatever problem you have.